jeremyqzt/CvsPy/docs/01-Why.md

 Imagine this - we wrote the same program, both have similar lines of code but one has a hundredth (!!!) the execution time.
 This sounds impossible.
 Well I'm here to say its not and we'll explore it more in this article.

-## Disclaimer
+## Motivation and Disclaimer

-I am writing this based on my perceived understanding of the subjects - It is possible (and likely) that I have gaps in my understanding and everything I write may not be 100% correct.
+Most of what I write here is largely based on my experience.
+I used to work in a embedded systems role and developed real-time operating systems.
+I always had a craving to combine my past roles with the experiences here so I thought this article would be a great place to start!

-I will refer to `Python` and `C` alot in this article.
-I have some experience with both as I currently work with Python and have, in the past, worked with C for writing custom Linux distros.
-Again - my knowledge here isn't perfect pros/cons I speak of will only reflect my experiences.
+Since I am writing this based on my perceived understanding of the subjects - It is possible (and likely) that I have gaps in my understanding and everything I write may not be 100% correct.

 Apologies in advance to the reader!